sonictim/SMDupeRemover/README.md

 ## ARGUMENTS:

 #### `--generate-config-files`
-generates SMDupe_tags.txt and SMDupe_order.txt.
-SMDupe_order.txt defines how the main duplicate checker decides which file to keep.  this will overwrite what's there with the default values if they already exist in the directory.
+Generates `SMDupe_tags.txt` and `SMDupe_order.txt` SMDupe_order.txt defines how the main duplicate checker decides which file to keep.  this will overwrite what's there with the default values if they already exist in the directory.
 I suggest running once and then modifying from there if you like.
 Without these files, the program will just do the default order/tags I have pre programmed in the program.

 #### `-c or --compare <database2>`
-if any file in the target database exists in the comparison database, it will be removed
+If any file in the target database exists in the comparison database, it will be marked for deletion in the target database

 #### `-t or --prune-tags`
-looks for common Protools Processing Tags and removes files with them.  can use SMDupe_tags.txt to define them.
+Looks for common Protools Processing Tags and removes files with them.
+Can use `SMDupe_tags.txt` to define them.

 #### `-n or --no-filename-check`
-this doesn't run the normal duplicate filename check on the database.
+Skips the normal duplicate filename check on the database.
 Useful if you want to just remove tags or compare with another database only.

 #### `-g or --group <column>`
 Groups records by the specified column and then searches for duplicates within each group.
 If the column data is NULL, those files will be skipped.